thaqalain/.github/profile/README.md

 ### Bugs to Fix | Changes to Make
 - [x] ~Make the settings sections collapsible~
+- [ ] Fix the verse selector not working on mobile
+- [ ] Fix the sticky surah search and verse selector not fixed properly in surah dropdown (back is visible)
+- [ ] Fix surah list not opening when clicking quran from library
 - [x] ~When tajweed is off, the word hover still shows the tajweed rules per word~
 - [ ] Change Verse font in Ayat of the Day
 - [ ] Ayat not showing in Tafsir Sheet